reductstore/reduct-js/README.md

 a [ReductStore](https://www.reduct.store) instance from a JavaScript application.
 It is written in TypeScript and provides a set of APIs for accessing and manipulating data stored in ReductStore.

+## Requirements

+- Node.js 18 or later
+- TypeScript 4.6 or later

 ## Features

 - Promise-based API for easy asynchronous programming